 9. Why is my PHEAA State Grant not appearing on my invoice?

-PHEAA State Grants will be credited to accounts the first week of classes.
-Please refer to the back of your invoice for instructions on pending aid.
+PHEAA State Grants will be credited to accounts around the first weeks of the semester.
+Please refer to the back of your University bill for instructions on pending aid.

 10. What is the tuition and room and board at Saint Joseph's University?

-11. Is there a way to communicate Special Circumstances and request additional funding from SJU?
+12. Is there a way to communicate special circumstances and request additional funding from SJU?

-- Saint Joseph's University strives to offer families the best financial aid packages possible within the limitations of federal financial aid funding levels and our institutional student financial aid budget.
-If you or your parents have experienced loss of income/unemployment, death of a wage earner or significant medical expense not covered by insurance within the past twelve months, you may submit a Special Circumstances Appeal Form for consideration.
+Saint Joseph's University strives to offer families the best financial aid packages possible within the limitations of federal financial aid funding levels and our institutional student financial aid budget.
+If you or your parents have experienced loss of income/unemployment, death of a wage earner or significant medical expense not covered by insurance within the past twelve months, please contact your admission and financial aid counselor.